JordanAttfield/T1A3-Terminal-App/README.md

     $ git clone https://github.com/JordanAttfield/T1A3-Terminal-App
 - Once the repository has finished cloning, please enter the following into your command line:
     $ ./run_app.sh
+- Once the application is successfully running, users may choose from the displayed menu options.
+Selecting Option 1 allows user to take a quiz to select a book.
+Users may also view the entire book catalogue by selecting menu option 2.
+Add ons can be chosen from menu option 3.

 Please note the following modules are required to be installed to run the application:
 - colorama: to install this module, please type the following into your command line:
     $ pip install colorama

 There are no system or hardware requirements for this application.

 ### References